paulscherrerinstitute/memDisplay/README.md

 This iocsh function calls memDisplay.
-The `address` parameter can be a number (may be hex) to denote a memory location, but it can also be the name of a global variable (or other symbol, e.g. a function).
+The `address` parameter can be a number (may be hex) to denote a memory location, but it can also be the name of a global variable (or other global symbol, e.g. a function).
 Furthermore, `address` can be a number prefixed by `A16:`, `A24:`, `A32:` or `CRCSR:` to display VME address regions, for example `A16:0x8000`.